reactive-python/reactpy/docs/source/guides/adding-interactivity/index.rst

 --------------------------------

-While state can hold any type of value, you should be careful to avoid directly modifying objects that you declare as state with IDOM.
+While state can hold any type of value, you should be careful to avoid directly modifying objects that you declare as state with ReactPy.
 In other words, you must not :ref:`"mutate" <What is a Mutation>` values which are held as state.
 Rather, to change these values you should use new ones or create copies.

-This is because IDOM does not understand that when a value is mutated, it may have changed.
+This is because ReactPy does not understand that when a value is mutated, it may have changed.
 As a result, mutating values will not trigger re-renders.
-Thus, you must be careful to avoid mutation whenever you want IDOM to re-render a component.
+Thus, you must be careful to avoid mutation whenever you want ReactPy to re-render a component.
 For example, instead of mutating dictionaries to update their items you should instead create a copy that contains the desired changes:

-.. idom:: dangers-of-mutability/_examples/dict_update
+.. reactpy:: dangers-of-mutability/_examples/dict_update

 .. card::
     :link: dangers-of-mutability/index